51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 The SOPs include a base set of airframes that includes at least one flight from all of the currently active airframes.
-Based on its needs, missions may change the airframes for a particular flight while keeping the inter-flight frequency and TACAN channels.
+Based on its needs, missions may change the airframes for a particular flight while keeping the intraflight frequency and TACAN channels.
 The following table summarizes the standard communications plan for the wing for the base set of airframes.

 |Flight / Arirframe|TACAN|Frequency|   |Flight / Arirframe|TACAN|Frequency|